 The outdoor screen at Lewis Cubitt Square will be showing the Wimbledon Final on Sunday 10 July

-Those of us who didn't manage to secure Centre Court tickets to the Wimbledon final this year can still enjoy the tennis in style, with all the requisite Pimm's and Strawberrries.
+Those of us who miss out on Centre Court tickets to Wimbledon can still enjoy the tennis in style, with all the requisite Pimm's and strawberries.
 Whether you want to queue for day tickets, picnic on Murray Mound or sit back and relax at one of London's loveliest outdoor screens, we have you covered in our guide to watching Wimbledon.

 Kenwood Ladies Pond, Hampstead

-As seasoned Londoners we've learned our al fresco swimming lesson the hard way — Hampstead Pond boasts the most tranquil setting (if you don't the water rats).
-Ladies' Pond is heaven.
-You don't need to venture far: the Serpentine is surprisingly quiet for somewhere so central but is a spot suited to sunbathing, unless you want to brave a slimy swim.
-Or try Brockwell Lido: with all of the buzz of a holiday destination it is great for a family outing or somewhere spend a Sunday with friends.
+As seasoned Londoners we've learned our al fresco swimming lesson the hard way — Hampstead Pond boasts the most tranquil setting (if you don't mind the water rats).
+The Serpentine is surprisingly quiet for somewhere so central but is a spot suited to sunbathing, unless you want to brave a slimy swim.
+Or try Brockwell Lido: with all of the buzz of a holiday destination, it is great for a family outing or somewhere to spend a Sunday with friends.

 Lovebox Festival, Victoria Park 15 July 2016 - 16 July 2016 (Photo Credit: Richard Johnson)